zeraphie/act-setup-guide/README.md

-# Kagerou Settings
-My settings for the kagerou overlay for ACT
+# Advanced Combat Tracker Setup
+This is a step by step guide that should be able to help anyone install ACT and a nice overlay for it for their own improvement.
+These settings also work for fflogs ([here's the downloader for that](https://www.fflogs.com/client/download/)) uploading.

+*Note: This only has been tested on Windows 10*

+***Always remember to start ACT as administrator!***

 ## Pre-requisits
-1. Go to the [ACT Page](http://advancedcombattracker.com/) and download the advanced combat tracker
+1. Go to the [ACT Page](https://advancedcombattracker.com/download.php) and download the advanced combat tracker
 2. Download the [FFXIV Plugin](http://advancedcombattracker.com/includes/page-download.php?id=66)
 3. Open the Windows Firewall application (This is for Windows 10)
     1. Click on "Allow an app or feature through Windows Firewall"